To look at it simply, a Magic 8 ball is a fortune telling tool that has made its way into popular culture as a game or novelty item.

 Just as he was about to give up the whole thing as a bad idea that had only gotten worse, the Brunswick Billiards Company got in touch.
 The Chicago firm needed a promotional product and wondered if it would be possible to change the crystal pellet design.

 The Brunswick Billiard Company quickly got through their stock, and Abe began receiving calls asking for more – but not just from Brunswick.
 It seemed that the globe had finally hit the sweet spot, and everybody wanted one.

 The success and growth in sales continued, and in 1971, Alabe Crafts was bought by Ideal Toys.
 Ideal implemented a new feature to help prevent bubbles forming in the viewing window with the use of a funnel and a bubble trap.
 This idea was patented in 1975, and every Magic 8 ball made since then has incorporated a bubble trap.

 Between 1982 and 1985, CBS bought and sold Ideal on to View-Master – they discovered that being a broadcaster was much easier and more profitable that selling toys.
 View-Master, known for their 3D image viewers as well as Magna-Doodle, was in turn bought by Tyco Toys in 1989.

 Tyco had been around for over 60 years at this stage, and were well-known for train sets, later branching out into character-based products.
 In 1997, Tyco were sold to Mattel, who are now the current manufacturers of the product.
 The View-Master and Magna-Doodle products ended up under the Fisher Price brand.

-For the original inventors, the sales of the modern device would be an absolute delight – around 1 million Magic 8 balls are sold every year.
+For the original inventors, the sales of the modern toy would be an absolute delight – around 1 million Magic 8 balls are sold every year.
 Not bad for a toy that was based on an idea from a clairvoyant using a box of tricks!